lyuzizheng/lzz-blog/content/posts/study/interesting_gopointer/index.md

 UpdatedStruct: {0 0}
 ```

 This is because the struct `Mysturct` is copied with its value.
-So, the below on should be easier to predict.
+So, the below one should be easier to predict.

 ```go
 func UpdateMap(m map[string]int) {